agabor/docs/_includes/js/getting-started.md

 Parse.setAsyncStorage(AsyncStorage);
 ```

-To initialize your own Parse-Server with Javascript, you should replace your current initialization code with this
+To initialize your own MSG-Server with Javascript, you should replace your current initialization code with this

 ```js